Jane Addams: Pacifism

 Addams was opposed to U.S. interventionism and expansionism and ultimately was against those who sought American dominance abroad.
 In 1915, she gave a speech at Carnegie Hall and was booed offstage for opposing U.S. intervention into World War I. Addams damned war as a cataclysm that undermined human kindness, solidarity, and civic friendship, and caused families across the world to struggle.
 In turn, her views were denounced by patriotic groups and newspapers during World War I (1917–18).
 Oswald Garrison Villard came to her defense when she suggested that armies gave liquor to soldiers just before major ground attacks.
 "Take the case of Jane Addams for one.
 With what abuse did not the [New York] Times cover her, one of the noblest of our women, because she told the simple truth that the Allied troops were often given liquor or drugs before charging across No Man's Land.
 Yet when the facts came out at the hands of Sir Philip Gibbs and others not one word of apology was ever forthcoming."
 Even after the war, the WILPF's program of peace and disarmament was characterized by opponents as radical, Communist-influenced, unpatriotic, and unfeminine.
 Young veterans in the American Legion, supported by some members of the Daughters of the American Revolution (DAR) and the League of Women Voters, were ill-prepared to confront the older, better-educated, more financially secure and nationally famous women of the WILPF.
 Nevertheless, the DAR could and did expel Addams from membership in their organization.
 The Legion's efforts to portray the WILPF members as dangerously naive females resonated with working class audiences, but President Calvin Coolidge and the middle classes supported Addams and her WILPF efforts in the 1920s to prohibit poison gas and outlaw war.
 After 1920, however, she was widely regarded as the greatest woman of the Progressive Era.
-In 1931, the award of the Nobel Peace prize earned her near-unanimous acclaim.
+In 1931, the award of the Nobel Peace prize to her and Nicholas Murray Butler earned her near-unanimous acclaim.